department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/va-health-care-and-other-insurance.md

 [Check the status of a disability or pension claim](/track-claims/).

 **Need help accessing services?** Call our toll-free hotline at 877-222-VETS (<a href="tel:+1-877-222-8387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.
 Or, [contact your state’s Veterans agency](https://www.va.gov/statedva.htm).

-**Have an illness or injury caused or made worse by your active-duty service?** [Find out if you can get disability benefits](/disability-benefits/conditions/).